twaclaw/canismajor/README.md

 The names can be passed to the application in one of the following ways:

-#### On the Raspberry Pi

-- By scanning a [QR code](./img/codes_constellations.svg) that encodes the corresponding object name.
-This approach assumes that the QR code scanner is identified as a keyboard (a HID device).
-- The list `controls` in the [configuration file](conf.yaml) should contain `qrcode`.
-- The console method described below can work if the application is called from the command line but not if it is run as a `systemd` service.

 #### On a Linux or Mac computer

 - By typing them into the standard input (console), which can be useful for debugging:
-- The list `controls` in the [configuration file](conf.yaml) should contain `console`.

 ```bash
 python -m main --conf conf.yaml